 High Temperature: 284°F/140°C and for a short period of time up to 320°F/160°C

-Common applications include water gaskets/O-rings, grommets, electrical insulation and weather stripping.
+Common applications of EPDM include water gaskets/O-rings, grommets, electrical insulation and weather stripping.
 It is resistant to UV exposure, ozone, aging, weathering, and many chemicals.
 EPDM works well for outdoor applications.

 Low Temperature: -20°F/-29°C to -60°F/-51°C